Armadillidium: Reproduction

 Armadillidium use copulation to transfer the males sperm packet to the females eggs which are excreted from the paired ovaries and oviduct.
 Females have a unique adaptation called the marsupium or ‘brood-pouch’ that carries eggs for 1–2 weeks till they are ready to hatch.
-The marsupium is formed during the parturial molt by two layers of the pill bug’s endoplasm and provides nutrients, calcium, water and oxygen to their young.
+The marsupium is formed during the parturial molt by two layers of the pill bug's endoplasm and provides nutrients, calcium, water and oxygen to their young.
 Embryogenesis occurs within the brood-pouch once the fertilized eggs pass through a string-like tube.
-Armadillidium hatched larvae are called ‘mancas’.
+Armadillidium hatched larvae are called ‘mancae’, which refer to the first instar before the first molt, when the manca has only 6 pereopods and 6 pairs of legs compared to the 7 of mature individuals.
 Pill bugs are iteroparous, meaning they produce offspring and reproduce multiple times throughout their lives, they also mate seasonally in the summer months.
-Armadillidium mate during the intermolt phase: prior to moulting and producing a brood-pouch.
+Armadillidium females can retain sperm in a seminal receptacle to produce multiple broods after mating only once.Armadillidium mate during the intermolt phase: prior to moulting and producing a brood-pouch.
 Although some species have parthenogenic tendencies, most Armadillidium are not primarily parthenogenic and require contributions from both males and females to produce viable offspring.
 The females of some Armadillidium species, such as A. perracae, are known to partner with multiple males.
 The broods a female produces have the capacity to contain offspring that are all one sex or a combination of male and female.